ryansun117/ryansun117.github.io/_pages/experience.md

 {% include base_path %}

 Below is a list of my work experience, skills, and projects.
-A good deal of my experience revolves around software engineering and working with data.
-I also have experience with researching at an undergraduate level.
-The full CV and details can be found in the [CV page](https://ryansun117.github.io/cv/).
+A good deal of my experience revolves around software engineering and working with data and machine learning.
+I also have experience with [researching](https://ryansun117.github.io/research/) at an undergraduate level.
+The full CV and details can be found on the [CV page](https://ryansun117.github.io/cv/).

 ## Education